Western Migrations logo

 • Nick Jaffe, Spatial Ecologist, [email protected]

-Idaho: Idaho Departmen of Fish and Game (IDFG) is a long-standing partner of the CMT and has included multiple herds in all volumes of the USGS report series, totaling nearly 60 herds in Volumes 1-5.
+Idaho: Idaho Department of Fish and Game (IDFG) is a long-standing partner of the CMT and has mapped numerous herds in all volumes of the USGS report series, totaling nearly 60 herds in Volumes 1-5.

 • Matt Mumma, Wildlife Research Manager, [email protected]